ArashSasani/artwork-shop/api/README.md

 ## Extra info

 The default port is 9000, you can set the PORT as an ENV variable to your favorite port.
+The entry point of the app is [app.js](https://github.com/ArashSasani/artwork-shop/blob/master/api/app.js)